Gadzza/esx_simeonjob/README.md

 # esx_simeonjob

 ATTETION!
-THIS IS THE VERSION THAT USES COORDS!
+THIS IS THE VERSION THAT USES PROPS!

 I converted this from vrp to esx.
 The original version is made by UwuHentai and can be found here: https://github.com/UwuHentai/vrp_simeonjob